 By no means has everything been plain sailing: there have been challenging sites, changes in my area team, and getting my car spectacularly stuck in a ditch within the first month of starting (a kind contractor took pity and towed me out).
 But even these challenges are useful learning experiences and personal development.

 The latest recruitment of Assistant Forest and Harvesting Managers is Tilhill’s most diverse Graduate Programme intake to date.
 As well as recent grads, there are individuals switching from careers in the NHS, teaching, the arts and veterinary medicine.
-I recently caught up with three of them to find out how they have found the first couple of months.
+I caught up with three of them to find out how they have been getting on.
 Here’s what they have to say:

 - Claire, Assistant Forest Manager